-Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Glyphosate 9 Roundup Ready Maximum single application = 0.56 lb ae Maximum in-crop = 0.75 lb ae TruFlex Maximum single application = 1.5 lb ae - 6 leaf to flower Maximum in-crop = 1.5 lb ae See Remarks.
-Annual and perennial grass and broadleaf weeds.
-Roundup Ready Canola: Emergence to 6- leaf.
-Do not apply after the 6-leaf stage or once bolting begins because canola injury may occur.
-TruFlex Emergence to flower.
+Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Glyphosate 9 Annual and perennial grass and broadleaf weeds.
+Roundup Ready Emergence to 6- leaf.
+Do not apply after the 6-leaf stage or once bolting begins TruFlex Emergence to flower.
 Apply once or twice as needed.
 PHI: 8 weeks.
 Apply only to Roundup Ready canola varieties.
-Maximum - Maximum - single appl. season 0.75 lb ae 0.56 b ae 0.75 b ae
+Add AMS at 8.5 lb/100 gal.
+Sprayer overlap may result in yellowing, delayed flowering, and growth reduction.
+Allow a minimum interval of 10 days between sequential applications.
+TruFlex: Max rate for a single application is 1.5 lb ae prior to 6-leaf.
+Max rate from 6 leaf to first flower is 0.75 lb ae per application.

-^{}Use only approved glyphosate brands
+Use only approved glyphosate brands